 A NOTE ABOUT CAPTIVE versus WILD & FREE ANIMAL PHOTOGRAPHY

 Our Galleries do contain some captive or controlled shoot animal photography, which is from an era where we first started out and were still learning.
 We were extremely excited to be able to get close to these magnificant animals and will always cherish those moments.
 We don't see anything wrong with having these types of photos as long as it is openly disclosed.
 The main areas of the site which contain controlled shoot images are the wild cats section and wolves.
 Since those early years we have come a long way and now try to capture truely wild and free animals.
-We enjoyed our photography sessions with the likes of Animals of Montana and DDD game farms but upon seeing the animals in their cages on our third visit we realized this is not for us.
+We enjoyed our photography sessions with the likes of game preserves and game farms.

 The photos we got from there still serve a purpose, they were wonderful experiences when we took them, however now we prefer to get in the field and get the real deal.
-Most of the images that are captive have the search keyword AOM and can be found using that.
+Most of the images of the big cats are controlled or semi - captive.